WQSM

-WQSM is a licensed FM class C1 Top 40 (CHR) radio station based in Fayetteville, North Carolina, United States.
-Owned and operated by Cumulus Media, Q98 has offices and studios located at 1009 Drayton Road in downtown Fayetteville.
-Its transmitter is located near Bragg Boulevard in Fayetteville.
+WQSM (98.1 FM) is a licensed class C1 top 40 (CHR) radio station based in Fayetteville, North Carolina, United States.
+Owned and operated by Cumulus Media, Q98 has offices, studios and transmitter located at 1009 Drayton Road in downtown Fayetteville.

 History

 WFNC-FM signed on in 1947 and was the only FM station in Fayetteville for many years.
 Victor Dawson, who started out managing WFNC for his father, was one of the few to realize that FM had a future.
 In 1969, when WFNC-FM became WQSM and began playing country music, few cars had FM radios and WQSM began selling converters to potential listeners.

-On Monday March 8, 1976, WQSM gave up its country music format and switched formats with its sister station WFNC/940 AM (now 640 AM).
+On Monday March 8, 1976, WQSM gave up its country music format and switched formats with its sister station WFNC.
 WQSM started playing top 40 music and WFNC took over the country music format.
 WQSM featured an automated Stereo Rock format until 1984.
 WQSM continued to play top 40 music until 1989.
-Sunday afternoon staples were "Rick Dees Weekly Top 40" and "American Top 40" with Casey Kasem.
-The AM carried "American Country Countdown" with Don Bowman, then Bob Kingsley.
+Sunday afternoon staples were Rick Dees Weekly Top 40 and American Top 40 with Casey Kasem.
+The AM carried American Country Countdown with Don Bowman, then Bob Kingsley.
 WQSM used the slogan HitRadio Q98.

 For nearly 14 years ending on October 18, 1989, WQSM played Top 40, starting with the automated TM (See Jones Radio Networks) Stereo Rock format.
 Q98 took 18 months to reach number one, and in April 1982, the station had 25.4 percent of listeners 12 and over in Cumberland County, the largest market share for any FM station in the country.